 He knows that if we recognize the attack we can fight it.
-If that spicket just started pouring water out as soon as we put the bucket under it, we would immediately notice and shut it off!
-But we are less likely to notice the small drops.
+If that faucet just started pouring water out as soon as we put the bucket under it, we would immediately notice and shut it off!
+However, we are less likely to notice the small drops.

-He is well aware that I get offended and hurt easily!
+The enemy is well aware that I get upset and hurt easily!
 So what’s he going to do?

-He’s going to give me little things here and there, carefully aimed drops throughout my day, that will cause me to look at my “bucket” at the end of the day and realize I didn’t notice it was overflowing.
+He’s going to give me little things here and there, carefully aimed drops throughout my day, that will cause me to look at my “bucket” at the end of the day and realize that I didn’t even notice it was overflowing.
 He will invade my home without me even detecting he entered.

 The enemy is not always storming at us full force!
 Don’t always look for the big, overt attacks.
 Watch the smaller ones that build onto each other!
 Then shut it off at the source!